ElektraInitiative/libelektra/src/plugins/spec/README.md

 # in case there is a warning
 system:/sw/org/warning/...

-# in case there is an info
-system:/sw/org/info/description
 ```

 If there is an error, the `spec` plugin returns `ELEKTRA_PLUGIN_STATUS_ERROR`, otherwise `ELEKTRA_PLUGIN_STATUS_SUCCESS`.